franciscop/transladb/README.md

 Install:

-[In the future: run install.php]

 - Copy the file somewhere in your filesystem.

 - Include it at the beginning of your code in every page.

-This might be useful: [link will go here]
+- Put the right name of the PDO object in the "$_ = new Translate($DB, $Language);" statement, it's expecting it, as well as the user's language (or your page one).

 - Use it.
-While writing code, just write this where you'd normally write some text: $_("This_is_a_test_string");
+While writing code, just write this where you'd normally write some text: echo $_("%s is working!", TranslateDB);

 - Check it out.
 It should print "This is a test string" in your browser, add a new row in your table with the keyword "This_is_a_test_string" and the text "This is a test string" and a bunch of other features.
 NOTE: The keyword (therefore, also the default text inserted) must be in English.

 Warning: The file automatically creates the object.
 Make sure there's no other object with the same name or change it.

-Warning 2: If you are trying to use it directly inside a function, your function design might be wrong.
-Else, remember to pass the object.
+Warning 2: If you are trying to use it directly inside a function, remember to pass the object, but also check your code as it's strange.